ParhamMaysamiAzad/Hackathon-2021-BrainAgeVariant/README.md

 ### The Solution
 Our Solution:
 BrainTrain is a web-based application based on the 2001 game "Brain Age 2".
 The application consists of multiple activities intended to stimulate different areas of the brain.
-Activities range from word-match, to addition/subtraction speedruns, mini-sudoku, and many more.
-The intention is to provide users all-alike with an application that allows the ability to build a profiency in basic mental skills, such as arithmetic, memorization, etc...
+Activities range from word-match to addition/subtraction speed runs, mini-sudoku, and many more.
+The intention is to provide users all-alike with an application that allows the ability to build proficiency in basic mental skills, such as arithmetic, memorization, etc...

 <p align="right">(<a href="#top">back to top</a>)</p>